 Steer clear of these non-vegan options: Cinnamon raisin, French toast, 12 grain, egg, whole wheat, 5 grain everything, Asiago parmesan, and jalapeño cheddar.

-Hummus is one of my preferred bagel toppings, but if you can manage it, I recommend getting your hummus elsewhere.
 I tend to think of hummus as something that’s tough to mess up, but they do it.
 It’s edible, but pasty & bland.
-(The hummus shown above was homemade.)
+(The oil free hummus shown above was homemade.)

 In small town America, vegan breakfast options are elusive, and not every coffee shop carries non-dairy milk.
 So it’s handy that there is a way to caffeinate and break your fast at Starbuck’s.

-I usually order a soy misto with extra soy.
+I usually order a soy misto with extra soy or a soy latte.
 (They also offer coconut milk and almond milk if you are so inclined.)

 Tip: It has been my experience that if you can find a way to say the word “soy” twice to the barista, you’re less likely to end up with cow’s milk in your cup.
 Somehow just once doesn’t always register.
 So I always say, “Soy misto with extra soy, please.”